LefterisXris/CodeTour/README.md

 # CodeTour

-MSc Thesis.
+CodeTour is an IntelliJ Plugin developed in the context of my MSc Thesis.
 University of Macedonia, Greece.

 **Original Name**: CodeTrailer
 > :exclamation: Renamed to CodeTour as a similar VSCode `GREAT` plugin already exist (https://github.com/microsoft/codetour), and thus this one would be compatible with it and would try to provide more enhanced experience.